4romgod/dyondo-infrastructure-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# Dyondo AWS Infrastructure with CDK

-This is a blank project for TypeScript development with CDK.
+This CDK project contains for Dyondo infrastructure, for both the frontend and the API.

+The API will be hosted as a Fargate service.

+The Frontend will be hosted in ???

 The `cdk.json` file tells the CDK Toolkit how to execute your app.